 Do not boast about tomorrow, For you do not know what a day may bring forth.

 I have heard athletes guarantee that their team will win the next game or the championship.
 They are making promises about something they don’t control.
-There can be injuries or sickness, or many other things that can happen that are beyond our ability to control.
+There can be injuries, sickness, or many other things that can happen that are beyond our ability to control.
 An athlete can only promise to give their best effort.
 In life, it is also tempting to guarantee things or presume that good things will always happen.
 But that is not always the situation.
 We should only focus on living for the Lord today because that is all we truly can control.
-Is your focus on making your life count today?
+List some things that will cause our focus to get off the Kingdom.

 March 8 THINK BEFORE SPEAKING

 Do you see a man who is hasty in his words?
 There is more hope for a fool than for him.

 In the heat of battle, athletes sometimes say things to their coaches, the referees, or even other players that they regret later.
 Trust can be lost; the team can suffer a penalty.
 Once the words are out, they don’t come back.
 Sometimes even as the words are coming out of their mouths, they think I shouldn’t have said that.
 But it’s too late.
 This applies to all of life.
 We should all stop and think before we speak.
 We tell our children to count to ten sometimes.
 As adults, this might help us as well.
 Thinking before we speak will help the people around us and us.
 What could you have done differently with the problem of speaking without thinking?

 Faithful are the wounds of a friend, But deceitful are the kisses of an enemy.